[DRAFT] PREMARITAL AGREEMENT

 3.4 Management and Control.
 Each Party retains sole management of his or her Separate Property.
 Marital Property shall be managed jointly, requiring the written consent of both Parties for transactions exceeding $[THRESHOLD].

-4.2 Sunset/Modification.
-If the marriage lasts longer than [X] years, the waiver in Section 4.1 shall terminate, and the issue of support shall be subject to South Dakota law at the time of any proceeding.
+4.2 Court Authority.
+The issue of spousal support shall be subject to South Dakota law and judicial determination at the time of any proceeding.

 (a) Minimum Death Benefit: $[AMOUNT];